-An Adaptive Web-based Educational System (AWES) [11] is a dynamic web-based application, which provides a tailored learning environment to its users, by adapting both the presentation and the navigation through the content.
+An Adaptive Web-based Educational System (AWES) [1] is a dynamic web-based application, which provides a tailored learning environment to its users, by adapting both the presentation and the navigation through the content.
 Such a system is comprised of learning resources, as well as a set of tools that facilitate the process of studying, such as exams/questionnaires, glossaries, communication tools, etc. The learning content is dynamically generated based on some pedagogical rules that combine the (domain) model of the content with the model of the user.
-AWES are currently a 'hot' topic of research in the broader field of adaptive hypermedia applications [10],[14] and several AWES systems have built past been during the years [7],[8],[9],[12],[13],[15],[16],[28],[36],[37].
+AWES are currently a 'hot' topic of research in the broader field of adaptive hypermedia applications [2],[3] and several AWES systems have been built during the past years [4], [5], [6], [7], [8], [9], [10], [11], [12], [13].

 Several educational institutions are nowadays designing and developing their own AWES due to the fact that AWES leverage the shortcomings of non-adaptive webbased educational systems, also known as Learning Management Systems or Virtual Learning Environments.
 In contrast to the latter, AWES can provide tailored, oneto-one tutoring, according to the specific characteristics of each individual learner rather than serve the same content massively to all the learners.
 Furthermore, some educational or research institutions tend to develop their own AWES in order to implement and test their own learning theories or instructional design methods.

-However, the design and implementation of Adaptive Web-based Educational Systems (AWES) is a complex, if not overwhelming, task.
-This is due to the fact that it involves people from diverse backgrounds, such as software developers, web application experts, content developers, domain experts, instructional designers, user modeling experts and pedagogues, to name just a few.
-Moreover, these systems have presentational, behavioral, pedagogical and architectural aspects that need to be taken into account.
+However, the design and implementation of Adaptive Web-based Educational Systems (AWES) is a complex, if web-based Educational Systems (AWES) is a complex, if not overwhelming, task.
+This is due to the fact that it involves people from diverse backgrounds, such as software developers, web application experts, content developers, domain experts, instructional designers, user modelling experts and pedagogues, to name just a few.
+Moreover, these systems have presentational, behavioural, pedagogical and architectural aspects that need to be taken into account.
 To make matters worse, most AWES are designed and developed from scratch, without taking advantage of the experience from previously developed Adaptive Web-based Educational Systems, because the latter's design is not codified or documented.
 As a result, development teams are forced to 're-invent the wheel'.

 Therefore, systematic and disciplined approaches must be devised in order to overcome the complexity and assortment of AWES and achieve overall product quality within specific time and budget limits.
-One such approach is the use of design patterns [2], so that these systems are not designed and implemented from scratch, but based on reusable design experience gained over several years of trial-and-error attempts.
+One such approach is the use of design patterns [14], so that these systems are not designed and implemented from scratch, but based on reusable design experience gained over several years of trial-and-error attempts.
 Therefore good design can be made explicit, and available to the whole community of designers, so that it becomes common practice.
 In this way, designers of new or existing AWES, especially inexperienced designers, can take advantage of previous design expertise and save precious time and resources.

-The idea of design patterns began in the field of building architecture, when Christopher Alexander invented the idea of capturing design guidelines in the form of design patterns [2].
+The idea of design patterns began in the field of building architecture, when Christopher Alexander invented the idea of capturing design guidelines in the form of design patterns [14].
 According to him, "each pattern describes a problem, which occurs over and over again in our environment, and then describes the core of the solution to that problem in such a way that you can use this solution a million times over".
 Patterns are not conceived in a 'big bang' but rather discovered or mined after numerous implementations of the same solution in a given problem, usually by different people.
 Alexander also proposed the notion of a pattern language, which is a collection of related patterns that captures the whole of the design process and can guide the designer through step-by-step design guidelines.